algosup/2024-2025-project-1-fpga-team-5/Specification/Functional/FunctionalSpecification.md

 ### 1.2.7 Deliverables

-The main deliverables are the source code of the game, supported by multiple version of this game and mockups of the design.
+The main deliverables are the source code of the game, supported by multiple versions of this game and mockups of the design.

 Other deliverables include:
    - Functional Specification Document